niranjan-kmit/image-api/README.md

 Kafka Event Publishing : (zookeeper and kafka server should be run in local port 9092)
 =======================
-After completion of Image upload kafka event publisher publush the event to kafka topic : **profile_topic**
+After completion of Image upload. kafka event publisher publish the event to kafka topic : **profile_topic**

 Event Details :